enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux-process-management/step2.md

 ## Display processes

 In the introduction we mentioned briefly the ``ps`` command and showed a possible output. <br>
-We said that it stands for **process state** and it displays some information on the process running on the machine.
+We said that it stands for **process state** and it displays some information of the processes running on the machine.
 ``ps`` command is used to list the currently running processes and their PIDs (process identification numbers) along with some other information depends on different options.
 It reads the process information from the virtual files in ``/proc`` file-system.<br>
 ``ps`` command provides numerous options for manipulating the output according to our need.
 The syntax: